 Cover with a well-perforated paper bag and hang to dry in a well-ventilated area of your house.
 This can be the attic, cupboard, or porch.

 The paper bag here helps protect the plant from insects, sunlight, and dust.

 Your rosemary stems and leaves should be dry after two weeks.

 Hint: When completely dry, the herb’s parts (as a whole or semi-whole) should crumble when touched and no longer bend.

 Place your rosemary fresh stems and leaves on a baking sheet, and spread well to avoid overcrowding.

 Switch on the dehydrator and set the temperature at 95 degrees Fahrenheit.
-Then put in the herb on the tray and leave to dry for 4-6 hours.
+Then put the herb on the tray and leave to dry for 4-6 hours.
 Regularly check until they become brittle.

 Fill your ice cube trays (halfway) with water, put in the leaves, and freeze.

 Once dry, rosemary can store up to a year or more.
-Use a tightly sealed container and store in a cool, dark, dry place.
+Use a tightly sealed container and store it in a cool, dark, dry place.